 Barra de Tijuca: Stretching over 11 miles (18 kilometers) along Avenida Sernambetiba, Barra is Rio’s longest beach.

-While serving the relatively new residential area of Barra in its first four miles (6 kilometers), a mini-Copacabana, it becomes more deserted as you go along the coast where you should be able to find a spot to lie out, even at the weekend.
+While serving the residential area of Barra in its first four miles (6 kilometers), a mini-Copacabana, it becomes more deserted as you go along the coast where you should be able to find a spot to lie out, even at the weekend.
 The lack of buses keep many people away from the better and less crowded stretches of Barra Beach and that might include you if you don’t hire a car.
 Expect to find a cooling breeze on Barra any time of the year.